jonatron/trook/README.md

 It could be a train departure board, or a weather display.

 Unfortunately, the micro-USB connector charges the battery, it doesn't power the device.
-This can be fixed by connecting a random 5V power supply to the battery instead.
+This can be fixed by connecting a random 5V power supply to the battery connector instead.

 <img src="wire.jpg" width="250" >